ServiceOntario

-ServiceOntario is part of the Ministry of Public and Business Service Delivery which provides a single point of contact for core provincial government services to individuals and businesses in the province of Ontario, Canada.
-Established in 2006 from the existing network of Driver and Vehicle License Issuing Offices, ServiceOntario provides services primarily online and in-person at storefront locations, and also operates telephone call centres.
+ServiceOntario is part of the Ministry of Public and Business Service Delivery and Procurement which provides a single point of contact for core provincial government services to individuals and businesses in the province of Ontario, Canada.
+Established in 2006 from the existing network of Driver and Vehicle Licence Issuing Offices, ServiceOntario provides services primarily online and in-person at storefront locations, and also operates telephone call centres.

 Some services were also formerly provided by automated ServiceOntario self-service kiosks located primarily in shopping malls.
 Following the discovery in 2012 that illegal card skimming devices were installed on some kiosks in the Greater Toronto Area, all kiosks were shut down province-wide for security reasons.
 The provincial government permanently discontinued the kiosks later that year.

 Some ServiceOntario locations are operated by private businesses under contract to the government.
+Since 2024, the provincial government has also piloted the co-location of ServiceOntario locations within retail stores.

 Services

 The following are some of the services delivered by ServiceOntario on behalf of the government: